electronstudio/pygame-zero-book/chapters/0_text_quizes.md

 \end{codelisting}

 * Add some more questions, e.g.
-   * instead of 7, use another random number
+   * Instead of 7, use another random number.
-   * use a bigger random number
+   * Use a bigger random number.
-   * multiply or divide or subtract numbers
+   * Multiply, divide or subtract numbers.
 * Print how many questions the player got correct at the end.

 \end{minipage}